andreykiv/JavaAngularBootcamp/README.md

 project are linked into.

-Besides the implementation of Maven, Java's interface libraries such us Java Swing/AWT was heavily used in each of the exercice.
+Besides the implementation of Maven, Java's interface libraries such us Java Swing/AWT was heavily used in each of the exercise.
 ```
 #### 2. Tools used to run activities
 ```